AdamNovetta/AutoOrc/README.md

 By default this auto-stops items every day, and only auto-starts Instances on weekdays.

-If you want to start instances every day at the tagged time, change:
+If you want to start Instances every day at the tagged time, change:
 ```python
 weekdays = True
 ```